MartyJek/RnD-Graduation-MJ/content/Notes/Concept Plan.md

 #### V3.2

->How can you explore and make aware of sustainable approaches in computer graphics and media streaming through an interactive media installation?
+>How can I explore and make aware of sustainable approaches in computer graphics and media streaming through an interactive media installation?

 ___